 This Technical Bulletin illustrates the differences and relative advantages of Kyntronics SMART Hydraulic Actuators (SHAs) compared with Electro-Mechanical Ball Screw and Roller Screw type Actuators (EMAs).

 Both the Kyntronics SHA and alternative EMA technologies incorporate servo motors and drive/motion controllers.
-The primary difference between SHA and EMA technology is that the SHA utilizes an integral hydraulic pump and cylinder to move the load, while the EMA uses a gearbox and mechanical screw / ballnut system to move the load.
+The primary difference between SHA and EMA technology is that the SHA uses an integral hydraulic pump and cylinder to move the load, while the EMA uses a gearbox and mechanical screw / ballnut system to move the load.

 Kyntronics SMART Hydraulic Actuator (SHA) System

 Often referred to as an “Electro-Hydraulic Actuator” (EHA), the Kyntronics SHA is a drop-in, All-in-One solution.
-After simple mounting and hook-up of electrical connections, the SHA is ready to operate.
-The SHA’s efficient method of converting electrical power to mechanical force results in a smaller, cost-effective package and it’s “power on demand” feature provides significant energy savings.
+After simple mounting and hook-up of electrical connections, the SMART SHA is ready to operate.
+The actuator's efficient method of converting electrical power to mechanical force results in a smaller, cost-effective package and it’s “power on demand” feature provides significant energy savings.